Financing Your Education

 Instrumentalists and vocalists who plan to pursue a career in music may apply for scholarships that range from $1,000 to $3,000.
 Semifinalists are selected to perform and compete for the awards at the Glenn Miller Festival.

 Illustrators of the Future Contest

-Amateur science fiction and fantasy artists submit three black-and-white original works illustrating a science fiction or fantasy story for awards ranging from $500 to $5,000.
+Amateur science fiction and fantasy artists submit three original works illustrating a science fiction or fantasy story for awards ranging from $500 to $5,000.

 Irene Ryan Acting Scholarships

 The Irene Ryan Acting Scholarships are given in conjunction with the Kennedy Center American College Theater Festival to outstanding student performers interested in additional education in the arts.